rfo909/RForth/README.md

 Hah hah hah ... :-)

-Seriously though, the system enforces some pointer validation for the read/write operations, ensuring we can not access memory above HERE.
+Seriously though, the system enforces some pointer validation for the read/write operations, ensuring we can not access memory above HERE, or write to locations in Flash.

 Also, since custom dictionaries are constants, the DictUse word actually checks that the word given as name of dictionary, refers to a constant.

 Other than that: nope!